timbouc/cart/README.md

 # @timbouc/cart

-A Shopping Cart Implementation for Node.js
+A Shopping Cart Implementation for Node.js and browsers.